PX4/PX4-user_guide/en/flight_controller/snapdragon_flight_software_installation.md

 sudo reboot
 ```

-Now, to install ros, start by setting your locale, sources.list and keys (in adb or ssh shell)
+Now, to install ROS, start by setting your locale, sources.list and keys (in *adb* or ssh shell)
 ```
 export LANGUAGE=en_US.UTF-8
 export LANG=en_US.UTF-8